LesliTech/Lesli/readme.md

 ```

 > [!WARNING]
-> `bin/rails lesli:db:rebuild` drops, recreates, migrates, and seeds the database.
-Use it only when you intentionally want to replace the current development data.
+> `bin/rails lesli:db:rebuild` drops the database, deletes `db/schema.rb`, prepares and seeds the database, configures Lesli accounts, and prints the system status.
+It is blocked in production; use it only when you intentionally want to replace the current development data.

 ### Start the server